Akash4200AP/Akash4200AP/README.md

 👋 Hi, I'm Akash Pattil

-🚀 Quality-Driven QA Engineer with 6+ years of experience in Manual, API, and Database Testing across Payments 💳 and E-commerce 🛒 domains.
+🚀 Quality-Driven QA Professional with 6+ years of experience in Manual, API, and Database Testing across Payments, E-commerce and Telecom domains.

 💡 About Me: